Freight Shipping from Fayetteville to Seattle

 How much does it cost to ship freight from Fayetteville to Seattle?

-Full truckload (FTL) rates from Fayetteville, AR to Seattle, WA currently range from $4,586-$5,652 for a standard dry van load over the 2,133-mile route.
+Full truckload (FTL) rates from Fayetteville, AR to Seattle, WA currently range $4,586-$5,652 (roughly $2.16-$2.67 per mile over 2,133 miles).
 LTL shipments typically cost $1,373-$2,213 depending on freight class, weight, and dimensions.
-Request a custom quote for exact pricing based on your specific shipment details.
+Capacity is currently balanced on this corridor, so booking 3-5 days out locks in the best pricing.
+Request a custom quote for exact rates.

 How long does freight take from Fayetteville to Seattle?